 But what exactly are colon polyps?
 Which types of polyps are cancerous and how should you treat them?
 Read on to find out more about the warning signs of cancerous colon polyps and the treatment options available.

-ToggleUnderstanding Colon Polyps
+Colon Polyps cancerous?

 Colon polyps are tiny bump-like growths along the inner lining of the colon.
 They are usually benign (non-cancerous), though they can develop into cancerous tumours over time.
 There are various types of colon polyps, broadly classified as neoplastic and non-neoplastic.
 Neoplastic polyps (adenomas) are precancerous, meaning they can potentially develop into cancer (carcinomas).